 Be sure to check out the landlord tenant laws in your state about landlord tenant correspondence.
-Check out our helpful guide on landlord tenant laws and a free interactive map of landlord tenant laws in all 50 states.

 Frequently Asked Questions (FAQs) on Rent Increase Letters

 Below, we’re going to answer the most frequently asked questions about a rent increase letter, including how much a landlord typically increases the rent.
-However, if you have any additional questions or want to comment on the topic, visit our forum.

 How Much Is a Typical Rent Increase?

 The rent increase varies, but typically it ranges from 3 percent to 5 percent.
 You should evaluate your expenses and see how much rent increase you need to cover them and also consider if the tenant can afford it.
 You don’t necessarily want to lose a good tenant over a small rent increase.

 Can I Raise the Rent on My Tenants?

 You can raise the rent on your tenants, but you have to give them the required notice that’s in your lease and that adheres with the landlord tenant laws in your state.
 Generally, 60 days’ notice is required before you raise the rent.

 Can You Raise Rent on a Month-to-Month Lease?